Tatsumi Kumashiro: Mid career

 Lovers Are Wet and The World of Geisha (both 1973) were two more films in which Kumashiro similarly used the censor's tools to make an anti-censorship statement.
 François Truffaut called The World of Geisha (1973) a "great movie," adding, "The acting is perfect, and the film is humorous.
 In its praise for female beauty and derision for male stupidity lies the generous spirit of Jean Renoir."
 Street of Joy a.k.a.
 Red Light District: Gonna Get Out (1974), employing the same setting as Mizoguchi's Street of Shame (1956), illustrates Kumashiro's common use of devices such as internal animated sequences to situate characters, and enka songs to comment on the action.

-Kumashiro's 1974 film, Man and Woman Behind the Fusuma Screen: Enduring Skin (Yojo-han Fusuma No Urabari: Shinobi Hada) starred Nikkatsu's reigning Roman porno Queen, Junko Miyashita.
+Kumashiro's 1974 film, Man and Woman Behind the Fusuma Screen: Enduring Skin starred Nikkatsu's reigning Roman porno Queen, Junko Miyashita.
 Movie critic Tadao Sato called the film "a masterful porno film rich in emotion, anarchy, and nihilism."
-Junko Miyashita won the Hochi News award for best actress of 1979 after starring in Kumashiro's Woman with Red Hair (Akai Kami No Onna) (1979), which the Weissers, in their Japanese Cinema Encyclopedia: The Sex Films call "one of the very best Nikkatsu pink films."
-Uncharacteristically for Kumashiro, Woman with Red Hair has a straightforward narrative structure, but Jasper Sharp writes that it is still a "difficult" film for viewers who are not familiar with Kumashiro's work.
-The story, in which a sexually voracious woman comes to live with a construction worker, can be read either as a male fantasy, or as a story of a woman's search for sexual satisfaction.
+Junko Miyashita won the Hochi News award for best actress of 1979 after starring in Kumashiro's The Woman with Red Hair, which the Weissers, in their Japanese Cinema Encyclopedia: The Sex Films call "one of the very best Nikkatsu pink films."
+Uncharacteristically for Kumashiro, The Woman with Red Hair has a straightforward narrative structure, but Jasper Sharp writes that it is still a "difficult" film for viewers who are not familiar with Kumashiro's work.
+The story, in which a woman running away from her husband and their two kids comes to live with a construction worker, can be viewed from many point of views: the one of a changing male friendship, the enormous difficulty of understanding that separates different sexes, or a woman's search for sexual satisfaction, as stated by Kumashiro himself.
+Sharp notes that "There is certainly more to the film than its superficial reading as a straightforward male fantasy [...]
+It is a love triangle character study built upon archetypes."
 Roughly one-third of the film takes place in the bedroom, with the claustrophobic atmosphere heightened by such exterior sounds as moaning from neighboring drug addicts, and non-stop rain.
-Sharp writes that it is perhaps best interpreted as "out-and-out fantasy".